Pay Invoice

 Raising Awareness of the Landscape Architecture Profession

-To celebrate and raise awareness of the landscape architecture profession, we asked several seasoned members of our landscape architecture team to reflect on their career experiences, what provides their inspiration, and the unique challenges they’ve faced designing original and Earth-friendly projects.
+To celebrate and raise awareness of the landscape architecture profession, we asked several seasoned members of our landscape architecture team to reflect on their career experiences, what inspires them, and the unique challenges they’ve faced designing original and Earth-friendly projects.

-How would you describe the role landscape architecture plays in the world around us?
+How would you describe landscape architecture’s role in the world around us?

 We design spaces that influence how people experience places.
-Whether it’s a downtown streetscape or a median treatment in a suburban area, landscape architecture permeates these spaces to create unique experiences for the users. — Clay Schneckloth, PLA, Landscape Architect
+Whether it’s a downtown streetscape or a median treatment in a suburban area, landscape architecture permeates these spaces to create unique user experiences. — Clay Schneckloth, PLA, Landscape Architect

-Look around and you will see the impact of the landscape architecture profession.
+Look around, and you will see the impact of the landscape architecture profession.
 Whether you’ve walked on a trail or attended a concert in a downtown plaza, chances are a landscape architect played a role in making that area a reality.
-That is what makes the profession so important to society. — Monte Appelgate, PLA, Senior Project Manager
+That is what makes the profession so crucial to society. — Monte Appelgate, PLA, Senior Project Manager

 What is satisfying about being a landscape architect?

 I like seeing a project start from an idea and grow into real space.
-It’s tremendously satisfying to see a space being used the way you designed it to be after it’s built. — Tim West, PLA, LEED AP, Landscape Architect
+It’s tremendously satisfying to see a space used how you designed it to be after it’s built. — Tim West, PLA, LEED AP, Development Business Unit Leader

-Working with great people.
-Whether it’s a client, community leader, or coworker, it’s the people that make all projects worthwhile. — Monte Appelgate, PLA, Senior Project Manager
+I am working with great people.
+Whether it’s a client, community leader, or coworker, the people make all projects worthwhile. — Monte Appelgate, PLA, Senior Project Manager

 What challenges do landscape architects face?

-Working with new clients whether it’s a developer or community.
-Understanding their needs, goals, limitations, and how to best achieve a successful project. — Monte Appelgate, PLA, Senior Project Manager
+Working with new clients, whether they are developers or the community.
+Understanding their needs, goals, limitations, and how to achieve a successful project. — Monte Appelgate, PLA, Senior Project Manager

 What inspires you about the landscape architecture profession?

 I enjoy working on projects with teams of different designers and professionals.
-I find these teams can challenge you to think differently about your design perspective and how it may be used or an alternative way it can be constructed.
-I feel like this pushes you to do better in your design work. — Tim West, PLA, LEED AP, Landscape Architect
+These teams can challenge you to think differently about your design perspective and how it may be used or an alternative way it can be constructed.
+I feel like this pushes you to do better in your design work. — Tim West, PLA, LEED AP, Development Business Unit Leader

 What is one landscape architecture project that you’re proud of and why?